 On July 27, 2022, Norman Lear turned 100 years old.
 Many know him as the legendary creator, writer, and producer of such iconic television shows as All in the Family, The Jeffersons, Maude, The Golden Girls, and so many others.
 I had the privilege of meeting Norman Lear in 1992 at Marianne Williamson’s 40th birthday party.
 At that time, he was a spry 70 years young and crowned with his trademark poplin fabric fedora!

 Norman Lear said recently that his motto for a long life could be summarized with these words…

 I grew up in Oregon, but, as a child, our family traveled a lot.
 My dad was a salesman who traveled all across the United States.
-He would always wait until the summer, though, to travel to California so our family could go with him.
+He would always wait until the summer to travel to California so our family could go with him.
 We loved going to California because that meant we could go to Disneyland (it was the only Disneyland when we were growing up).
-My brother and I planned our trip to Disneyland down to the minute, so we could hit the rides we loved the best.
-We even saved our unused tickets from our ticket books (remember those?) from year to year so we could use them on the upcoming trip.
+My brother and I planned our trip to Disneyland down to the minute, so we could hit the rides we loved the most.
+We even saved our unused tickets from our ticket books (remember those!) from year to year so we could use them on the upcoming trip.

-Our parents loved to indulge our planning, and they excitedly followed our itinerary for Disneyland.
-But, at the end of the long day, my dad always wanted to make our last attraction…
+Our parents loved to indulge in our planning, and they excitedly followed our itinerary for Disneyland.
+But, at the end of the long day, my dad always wanted to make our last attraction be…